sigh/Stern-Brocot-Tree/enumerate.md

 </div>

+# Optimizing with Euclid

 We now have a nice bijection.

-We can iterate over all the rationals by repeatedly evaluating `q = toRational(toNatural(q)+1)`.
+We can even iterate over all the rationals by repeatedly evaluating `q = toRational(toNatural(q)+1)`, although that is a bit cumbersome as we have to continually translate between representations.

-However, this is not ideal -- let's see if we can iterate without having to repeatedly fall back to the natural number representation.

-# Optimizing with Euclid
+However, before we find a better way of iterating, let's optimize this algorithm a bit to uncover some deeper connections.

 <details>
   <summary>